oppsec/juumla/README.md

 - Low RAM and CPU usage
 - Detect Joomla version
 - Find config and backup files
-- Scan for vulnerabilities based in Joomla version
+- Scan for vulnerabilities based on the Joomla version
-- Totally open-source
+- Open-Source

 <br><br>